-When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-They shall also include a statement that references in existing laws, regulations and administrative provisions to the Directives repealed by this Directive shall be construed as references to this Directive.
-Member States shall determine how such reference is to be made and how that statement is to be formulated.
+When Member States adopt these measures, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
+The methods of making such a reference shall be laid down by Member States.

-2. Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.
+2. Member States shall communicate to the Commission the texts of the main provisions of national law which they adopt in the field covered by this Directive.